 Of course, there are some things to keep in mind even when arriving during these less-crowded times.
-Although Halloween Horror Nights was canceled for 2020, we’re working on the assumption that it will go on as planned in 2021.
-This enormously popular event normally takes place from mid-September to very early November, and event nights often attract larger crowds during the day.
+Although Halloween Horror Nights was canceled for 2020, it is scheduled to go on as planned in 2021.
+This enormously popular event normally will take place on select nights from September 3 to October 31, and event nights often attract larger crowds during the day.
 Friday is the weekday that draws the most guests, so it may be wise to avoid this day entirely during HHN‘s run.

 It’s also worth noting that there are some drawbacks to visiting on dates with low crowds; the parks tend to have shorter operating hours, and some restaurants only operate seasonally.
 In fact, if you’re a bit more flexible on the crowd-level aspect, we recommend heading down when crowds are moderate, such as weekends (rather than weekdays) in October and November.
 As we’ve mentioned before, you’ll find there’s more “excitement in the air” when there are some more people around, and Universal’s unique brand of excitement is one of its most incredible features.